Dictionary » Positive Words » Family – Meaning, Definition, Synonyms and Antonyms

-The word ‘Family’ (Noun) refers to a group of people related by blood, marriage, or a strong bond.
+The word ‘Family’ (noun) refers to a group of people connected by blood, marriage, adoption, or close emotional bonds.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Family’ correctly in sentences.

 Family Explained in Depth

-A complete and detailed guide to the word ‘Family’ including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word ‘Family’ including meaning, definition, examples, etymology, synonyms, and antonyms, plus practical ways to distinguish it from related terms like kinship and community.

 Meanings of Family

-Family means a group of individuals connected by blood, marriage, or strong emotional ties, who care for and support each other.
-It represents a unit that provides love, belonging, and a sense of identity.
+Family means a group of individuals connected by blood, marriage, adoption, or strong emotional ties, who care for and support each other.
+It represents a unit that provides love, belonging, and a sense of identity, whether the members live together or remain connected from a distance.

 Definition

 Family is a noun that refers to a social unit consisting of parents, children, and sometimes extended relatives, living together or connected emotionally.
-It also describes any group whose members support and care for each other, regardless of biological relation.
+It also describes any group whose members support and care for each other, regardless of biological relation — for example, chosen family and close friends who function as a support system.

 Etymology

-The word “family” comes from the Latin word familia, meaning “household” or “servants of a household.”
-Originally, it referred to all the people under one roof, including relatives and household staff.
-Over time, the word evolved to emphasize the core relationships of kinship and emotional connection.
+The word “family” comes from the Latin familia, meaning “household” or “servants of a household.”
+In its earliest English use, it referred to the people under one roof, including relatives and household staff.
+Over time, the meaning shifted to emphasize close kinship, ongoing relationships, and emotional connection, which is why modern usage often includes chosen family as well as traditional relatives.

 Example Sentences

-- We had a wonderful family dinner where everyone shared stories and laughter.
+• During the holidays, we hosted a family dinner where everyone shared stories and updates.

-- Family is more than just blood; it’s about love, trust, and loyalty.
+• Family is more than just blood; it’s about care, loyalty, and showing up for people.

 Family Synonyms